AlexH192/k3s-cluster/k3s/scripts/scripts-setup.md

 # Scripts Setup
 The scripts located in this folder serve to streamline the sleep, start and health check processes; they eliminate the need to run every command separately.
+They are also used by the time-based cron jobs to wake up and shut down the cluster based on market hours.
 <br><br>A new directory was created for scripts:
 ```
 mkdir -p ~/k3s-cluster/k3s/scripts